cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-bootstrapping.md

 Finally, run the `cfy bootstrap` command, pointing it to the manager blueprint file and the inputs YAML file, like so:

 {% highlight sh %}
-cfy bootstrap -p /path/to/manager/blueprint/file -i /path/to/inputs/yaml/file --install-plugins
+cfy bootstrap --install-plugins -p /path/to/manager/blueprint/file -i /path/to/inputs/yaml/file
 {%endhighlight%}

-(Choose the command fitting your provider below)
+(Choose the command fitting your provider below.)

 {% inittab %}

 {% tabcontent OpenStack%}

 {% highlight bash %}

 cfy bootstrap --install-plugins -p openstack-manager-blueprint.yaml -i inputs.yaml

 {% endhighlight %}

 {% endtabcontent %}

 {% tabcontent SoftLayer%}

 {% highlight bash %}

 cfy bootstrap --install-plugins -p softlayer.yaml -i inputs.yaml --task-retries 25

 {% endhighlight %}

 {% endtabcontent %}

 {% tabcontent AWS EC2%}

 {% highlight bash %}

 cfy bootstrap --install-plugins -p aws-ec2-manager-blueprint.yaml -i inputs.yaml --task-retries 10

 {% endhighlight %}

 {% endtabcontent %}

 {% tabcontent vCloud%}

 {% highlight bash %}

 cfy bootstrap --install-plugins -p vcloud.yaml -i inputs.yaml --task-retries 10

 {% endhighlight %}

 {% endtabcontent %}

 {% endinittab %}

-This should take a few minutes to complete (depending on how responsive your Cloud environment is).
+This should take a few minutes to complete (depending on how responsive your cloud environment is).
 After validating the configuration, `cfy` will create the management VM, related networks and security groups, download the relevant Cloudify packages and install all of the components.
 At the end of this process you should see the following message: